cell-org/nuronjs.cell.computer/README.md

     - `address`: the NFT contract address.
 All tokens created with this nuron instance can only be minted to this contract address.
     - `chainId`: the chainId (which host blockchain will the NFTs be stored on?).
 In case of Ethereum mainnet, it's 1.
 In case of Rinkeby testnet, it's 4.
 Learn more about chainIds here: https://chainlist.org/
     - `name`: the name of the NFT contract. this MUST match the name of the Cell contract you're trying to mint to.
+  - `node`: **(optional)** specify a custom nuron node endpoint.
+If not specified, all requests will assume a local node and make requests to http://localhost:42000.
+When using a custom node endpoint, it is recommended to use [Nuronpress](https://nuronpress.cell.computer) instead of directly exposing the naked Nuron, since Nuronpress only allows authenticated requests.
+    - `workspace`: the endpoint to store all the workspace files. all `nuron.fs`, `nuron.db`, and `nuron.web` methods will make requests to this endpoint.
+Must contain both of the following attributes:
+      - `url`: The workspace endpoint host url
+      - `token`: The access token for making secure requests to the host url (powered by [Nuronpress](https://nuronpress.cell.computer))
+    - `wallet`: the endpoint that hosts the wallet to sign messages with. all `nuron.token` and `nuron.wallet` methods will make requests to this endpoint
+      - `url`: The wallet endpoint host url
+      - `token`: The access token for making secure requests to the host url (powered by [Nuronpress](https://nuronpress.cell.computer))
+    - `nuron`: a single endpoint that handle all of the above `workspace` and `wallet` requests
+      - `url`: The wallet endpoint host url
+      - `token`: The access token for making secure requests to the host url (powered by [Nuronpress](https://nuronpress.cell.computer))

 ##### return value

 - `nuron`: initialized nuron client that can talk to the local nuron engine.

 #### examples

+##### 1. connecting to a local nuron node

 ```javascript
 const nuron = new Nuron({